Code-Institute-Submissions/memory_board/README.md

 Once there I went to settings and scrolled down to GitHub Pages, from there I changed the dropdown menu from None to Master Branch and hit enter.

+Local deployment.

+Within the Memory_Board repository I clicked on green code button.
+This gave me an option of https or ssh.
+I chose https and clicked on the download zip option.
+This then downloaded to my laptop which I have unzipped and am able to play locally.

 ## **Credits** ##

 My initial inspiration was from a you tube video from PortEXE.
 I took much of this code and adapted it to my own style.